ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 // we can put this at the beginning of the file using namespace noarr::literals;
 // we index tuple like this
-// note that we fix multiple dimentions at one float& value = tuple_bag.at<'t', 'x'>(0_idx, 1);
+// note that we fix multiple dimensions at one float& value = tuple_bag.at<'t', 'x'>(0_idx, 1);
 ```